Hugo Leal (footballer): Club career

-For 2005–06, Leal moved to S.C.
-Braga, but left the club by mutual agreement in January 2007 after totalling only 17 league appearances in nearly two seasons.
-In August, he returned to Lisbon and joined C.F.
-Os Belenenses in a one-year deal, in another campaign severely cut short due to injuries.
+For 2005–06, Leal moved to Braga, but left the club by mutual agreement in January 2007 after totalling only 17 league appearances in nearly two seasons.
+In August, he returned to Lisbon and joined Belenenses in a one-year deal, in another campaign severely cut short due to injuries.

-Leal agreed to a one-year contract with newly promoted C.D.
-Trofense in late October 2008.
-Following their top-flight relegation, he returned to Spain after eight years, joining UD Salamanca of the second tier in a 1+1 deal; second year only if promotion was attained.
+Leal agreed to a one-year contract with newly promoted Trofense in late October 2008.
+Following their top-flight relegation, he returned to Spain after eight years, joining Salamanca of the second tier in a one year deal, which would be extended for a second year only if promotion was attained.

 During his only season with the Castile and León side, Leal was an undisputed starter, but not only did they not promote but almost suffered relegation.
 The 30-year-old returned to his country in late July 2010, signing for Vitória de Setúbal.
 In his third game, at former club Benfica, he missed a penalty kick to equalise the score after the opponents had just been reduced to ten men, and Vitória eventually lost 3–0.

-On 5 June 2012, the 32-year-old Leal returned to G.D.
-Estoril Praia after 21 years, on a one-year contract.
+On 5 June 2012, the 32-year-old Leal returned to Estoril after 21 years, on a one-year contract.
 In March 2015, following José Couceiro's departure, both he – who worked for his former youth club in the board of directors– and former assistant Fabiano took the reins until the end of the campaign, eventually leading the team to the 12th position in the top flight; in July, the former was appointed the sole head coach.